dschreibe/tic-tac-toe-game/README.md

 * After game is over, make sure you click "reset" button to pick new usernames!

 **Testing**
-* There is a test file that tests a edge cases/basic functionality
+* There is a test file that tests edge cases/basic functionality
 * To run tests `pytest -v test.py`

 **Technologies used:**